22 Tips for Choosing, Caring For, and Styling A Dining Room Table

 Maximize Seating Capacity Without Cramping Your Dining Space

-12. Utilize Extension Leaves Effectively for Flexible Hosting
+12. Mastering the Extension Leaf for Flexible Gatherings

 Elegant dining table with extension leaves set for a formal dinner, showcasing flexibility for hosting guests.